Rajawali/Rajawali/README.md

 All commits to `master` branch or deployed as snapshots.
 All tags will be deployed as releases.
 To see the latest build number, click on the `master` build status above.

+For the above to work you will need to make sure your repository list includes:

+`mavenCentral()` for releases, and `maven { url "https://oss.sonatype.org/content/repositories/snapshots/" }` for snapshots.

 ## Rajawali Examples On The Market

 [Download the free app](https://market.android.com/details?id=com.monyetmabuk.rajawali.tutorials)